ngs-lang/ngs/doc/ngslang.1.md

 # Predicates

 Methods such as `filter`, `filterk`, `filterv`, etc take predicate as one of the arguments.
-Traditionally, such functions took a function (method) as the predicate argument.
+Traditionally, such methods (functions) took a method (function) as the predicate argument.
 A predicate function is a function with one parameter and that returns a boolean.

 NGS allows more powerful and convenient usage of predicates in these and other methods.
-All kinds of instances can be passed as predicates.
+All kinds of objects can be passed as predicates.
-NGS higher-order functions that have predicate parameters convert the predicates into predicate functions using the `Pred` function:
+NGS higher-order methods (functions) that have predicate parameters convert the predicates into predicate methods (functions) using the `Pred` multimethod:

 	# Note that "predicate" can be of any type
 	F filter(e:Eachable1, predicate) {